MariekeDirk/uhi_max/README.md

 * Sky view factor (value betwene 0-1) in the urban area
 * Vegetation fraction (value betwene 0-1) in the urban area
-* Temperatuer observations within the city for verification purposes
+* Temperature observations within the city for verification purposes
 * Obervations outside of the city: rural reference station

 From the autmaomatic weather stations (AWS) in the rural area the following data is required: